Reactive Molecular Dynamics¶

 write_data mixing.data

-For visualization purposes, the atoms from the CNT group
+For visualization purposes, the atoms of the CNT group

 to the center of the box using fix recenter